soc-ucsd/h2_clp/README.md

 # H2 controller synthesis using closed-loop parameterizations

 ## Problem description
 The plant dynamics are:

                            x = Ax_t + Bu_t
                            y = Cx_t + w_t

 The orginal problem is as follows

                       min_{K}    ||Q^{1/2}Y||^2 + ||R^{1/2}U||^2
                   subject to     K internally stabilizes G
                                  K \in S

- where Y, U denote the closed-loop transfer matrices from w to y and u, respectively.
+where Y, U denote the closed-loop transfer matrices from w to y and u, respectively, S is a binary matrix that encode the controller structure.

  We solve the problem using closed-loop parameterizations, one of them is as follows